Connecticut Forest Products

 By purchasing these products, you make a statement in support of the State's forests, including those owned by private woodland owners.
 The economic value of products from these local woodlands encourage landowners and communities to keep their "woods" and not convert the land to other uses.
 Furthermore, the Program promotes sustainable management of Connecticut forests.

 Use the CT Grown Forest Products Map to locate producers.
 You can view all products or search for specific products, such as "cedar posts" or "kiln-dried lumber".

 The Connecticut Grown Program began in 1986, with the introduction of the now familiar green and blue logo to identify agricultural products grown in the state.
-The popularity of this program has increased greatly, as consumers have come to know this logo and appreciate the value of locally grown agricultural products.

 In January 2011, the Department of Energy and Environmental Protection (DEEP) and the Department of Agriculture (DOA) reached an historic agreement to include products from Connecticut's forests in this widely known program.